Single-entry vs. double-entry bookkeeping: Which is best for your startup?

 • Accrual accounting allows you to track accounts payable, accounts receivable, and inventory—none of which are possible with single-entry cash basis accounting.

-As a result of these limitations, single-entry bookkeeping is only a viable option for very small businesses that deal with a handful of transactions.
+As a result of these limitations, the single-entry bookkeeping method is only a viable option for the smallest of businesses.
+Typically, that means being a sole proprietor with little financial activity and no complex transactions.

-Learn more: 4 Reasons Startups Should Follow GAAP Accounting (and 2 Reason Why Some Delay)
+Learn more: 4 Reasons Startups Should Follow GAAP Accounting (and 2 Reasons Why Some Delay)

 What is double-entry bookkeeping?